RHQE/metamorph/docs/source/index.rst

 * topology_credentials.yaml - contains needed credentials for VM creation
 These two files are created from openstack config file.

-Provision plugin provides possibility to update topology values from metadata file and metadata location dictionary configuration of metadata location: key=path,to,metadata:
+Provision plugin provides the ability to update topology values from the metadata file and the metadata location dictionary configuration of metadata location: key=path,to,metadata:
 * key - topology field name